Are you confused about carbs?

 Why the bad rap?

-Since carbohydrates are broken down to glucose (sugar) and many people view sugar as bad carbs have been labelled bad by some.
+Since carbohydrates are broken down to glucose (sugar) and many people view sugar as bad, hence carbs have been labelled ‘bad’ by some.
 Obviously we want to minimise some simple carbs and refined carbs such as white bread, white crackers, lollies, pastries, biscuits and cakes but we certainly don’t need to avoid simple carbs such as fruit or dairy products or complex carbs.
 Bear in mind though that simple carbs eaten on their own will be broken down quickly for energy and your hunger will reappear much sooner.

 Types of Carbohydrates